jennguyen1/nhuyhoa/_source/2017-08-08-Pipelines-Pipelining-Basics.Rmd

 * `def __add__(self, other)` to allow adding `myobj + yourobj`
 * other operations available on the [Python manual][class_operators]{:target = "_blank"}

+There are a number of decorator functions for classes to extend its methods

+* `classmethod` shared among all instances, called with the class 1st arg
+* `staticmethod` called without a class or instance reference
+* property
+* `property` a getter that also turns the method into a read only atribute with the same name, can be accessed as `instance.propname`
+* `[property].setter` and `[property].deleter` methods to set and delete a property, the *[property]* value is just the name of the method from `property`

 **Generators**

 Generators are memory efficienct because they generate values rather than iterating through a list saved in memory.
-Generators returns values with the `yield` statement and remembers the current state so that it can resume where it left off.
+Generators returns values with the `yield` statement (usually placed within a `while` loop) and remembers the current state so that it can resume where it left off.
 A `StopIteration` exception is raised at the end of the generator's definition.
 To create a generator for the class

 * `def __iter__(self)` initializes sequence to be iterated through; if `__next__()` exists, just returns `self`
 * `def __next__(self)` to get the next value from a generator, with a `yield` statement